robelkebede/Gebeta/README.md

 # Gebeta-ገበጣ

 Gabata (also spelled "Gebeta") is the generic term for mancala games played in Ethiopia and Eritrea.
-It is used for many two-row games, but also for several three-rank mancala games.i devloped a reinforcement learning agent to play with itself and learns how to play gebeta
+It is used for many two-row games, but also for several three-rank mancala games.i devloped a reinforcement learning agent that play with itself and learns how to play gebeta

 ## TODO